mak100un/HowLong/README.md

 ![icon](https://github.com/mak100un/HowLong/blob/master/Images/squareIcon.png)

 _P.
-S. I will be very glad if this solution will be useful.
-Also will be happy to receive advices on improving the code:<incompanyoriginal@gmail.com>
+S. I will be very glad if this solution will be useful.More samples - better code_ 😉

-More samples - better code_ 😉
+_Also will be happy to receive advices on improving the code:<incompanyoriginal@gmail.com>_